SpongeBob's Truth or Square (video game): Plot

-While hosting a party at his home, SpongeBob has been entrusted by Mr. Krabs to keep the Krabby Patty formula safe.
-But in all the excitement, SpongeBob forgets where he put the formula.
-He then relies on the help of the most unlikely companion, Plankton.
-With the help of his friends, SpongeBob must use Plankton's memory machine to retrace the happiest moments of his life (because according to SpongeBob, he cannot remember anything when he feels sad) to find the Krabby Patty formula in time for the Krusty Krab's "eleventy-seventh" anniversary.
-Little does SpongeBob know, however, that Plankton wants the formula for himself and has inserted robots into SpongeBob's memories to extract the precise location of the formula.
-But after breaking the controller, Plankton has no choice but to go inside SpongeBob's memories instead.
-SpongeBob travels through his memories, fighting robots and robot bosses that look like Patrick and Squidward.
+While preparing to host a party honoring the "eleventy-seventh" anniversary of the Krusty Krab at his home (and on his own pay), SpongeBob has been entrusted by Mr. Krabs to keep the Krabby Patty formula safe.
+But two hours later, in all the excitement, SpongeBob forgets where he put the formula.
+Panicking, Spongebob slowly feels his happiness going away, which he tells Patrick it means he can't remember anything while sad.
+Plankton, overhearing, feigns sympathy and offers to help Spongebob find the formula.
+Believing Plankton, Spongebob accepts, going to the Chum Bucket later that night and straps to a machine.
+Little does SpongeBob know, however, that Plankton wants the formula for himself and has inserted shrunken robots into SpongeBob's memories to extract the precise location of the formula.
+But before Plankton could press the ON button for the controller, Spongebob fidgets, startling Plankton into dropping and breaking the remote.
+With the robots haywire, Plankton has no choice but to go inside SpongeBob's memories instead.